albrecht-flo/ChaosEngine/README.md

 - `steps.ogg` -- created using samples by TinyWorlds from [OpenGameArt](https://opengameart.org/content/different-steps-on-wood-stone-leaves-gravel-and-mud) -- License: CC0
 ## License

-This project is published under the Apache 2 license in the [LICENSE](./LICENSE) file. projects in the dependency folder have different.
+This project is published under the Apache 2 license in the [LICENSE](./LICENSE) file.
-**BUT** the projects that this depends on have their own licenses, which need to be considered when building the project and publishing any created artifacts.
+**BUT** the projects that this application depends on (`dep/`) have their own licenses, which need to be considered when building the project and publishing any created artifacts.

 I try to only rely on opensource projects but some of them have more restrictive licenses than this code itself.

 ## Features